 The question naturally arises – where did such professional gladiators come from?
 Well, in the majority of the cases, the men (and few women) were bought from thriving slave markets.
 Some of them were simply sold by their masters because of their past crimes or transgressions, while others were prisoners of war.

-However, beyond the scope of dispossessed slaves and war victims, even free men joined the ranks of gladiators – some who had lost their inheritance and some who were simply addicted to the thrill of fighting and winning accolades from the crowds.
-According to modern estimations, around 20 percent of gladiators admitted into the ludi gladiatori (gladiatorial schools) were free men of the Roman society.
+However, beyond the scope of dispossessed slaves and war victims, even free men joined the ranks of gladiators – some who had lost their inheritance and some who were simply addicted to the thrill of gladiator games, fighting and winning accolades from the crowds.
+According to modern estimations, around 20 percent of gladiators admitted into the ludi gladiatori (gladiatorial schools) were free men of Roman society.

-In fact, the fame and reputation of some gladiators reached such dizzying heights that their names appeared on city walls, while discussions about their victories and even sex appeal arose in inns, villas, palaces, and private dining rooms.
+In fact, the fame and reputation of some famous gladiators reached such dizzying heights that their names appeared on city walls, while discussions about their victories and even sex appeal arose in inns, villas, palaces, and private dining rooms.
 And if discussions were not enough, the paradoxical adoration of gladiators took bizarre forms – with their oily grease, skin scrapings, and even blood (brushed with jewelry) being collected and sold to Roman women as aphrodisiacs and restorative potions.